-At least 29 people killed in Beijing hospital fire, scores more evacuated
+Patients escape using bedsheets as hospital fire kills 29 in Beijing

+Patients rappel down hospital wall using bedsheets as hospital fire kills 29 in Beijing

-Dramatic videos showed people using tied bedsheets to climb down hospital walls
+Dramatic videos showed people using bedsheets to climb down hospital walls

-A deadly fire at a hospital in Beijing killed at least 29 people, with 26 of the victims being patients.
+A deadly fire at a hospital in Beijing has killed at least 29 people, with 26 of the victims being patients.

 The fire broke out in a wing of Beijing’s Changfeng Hospital that housed critically ill patients, according to a city government official who spoke at a news briefing on Wednesday.